ucb-rit/savio-singularity-tensorflow/README.md

 ## To use the container on Savio

+You first need access to the container image file.
+If the image file has not been provided to you, you'll need to create it via the instructions below on building the container.
+You'll need root access to a Linux machine (one option here is an Amazon EC2 or Google Cloud Platform virtual machine instance) in order to build the container.

 ### Using the container via command-line Python

 To start an interactive Python session with access to Tensorflow and Keras, start an srun session and invoke the following in the shell on the compute node: